Denver Construction Accident Lawyers

 - Items falling from above, such as falling from a crane or from scaffolding.

 - Falls on the same level, such as falling because of construction debris in walkways.

 - Falling from a higher level to a lower level.
-This may occur when you are working at a height or when you fall into a foundation, basement or ground cavity.
+This may occur when you are working at height or when you fall into a foundation, basement, or ground cavity.

 - Crush injuries caused by equipment, machines, or falling items.

 - Amputation injuries caused by misuse of tools or machinery.